sodadata/docs/soda-agent/deploy.md

 ```

-### Deploy using values YAML file
+### Deploy using a values YAML file

 The instructions to [Deploy a Soda Agent](#deploy-a-soda-agent) above use options with the `helm install` command to provide information that Helm needs to properly deploy the Soda Agent.
 However, you may wish to use a `values.yml` file to provide these details instead, for two reasons:
-* you may wish to keep the sensitive API key values in this local file
+* You may wish to keep the sensitive API key values in this local file.
-* eventually, you can store the data source login credentials you need to provide when connecting to a data source in Soda Cloud as environment variables in this local file
+* You can also store the [data source login credentials](#use-environment-variables-for-data-source-connection-credentials) you need to provide when connecting to a data source in Soda Cloud as environment variables in this local file.

-Therefore, instead of running the command in step 6, above, take a couple extra steps and use a modified `helm install` command.
+Therefore, instead of running the command in [step 2](#deploy-an-agent-to-the-cluster) above, take a couple extra steps and use a modified `helm install` command.
 1. Using a code editor, create a new YAML file called `values.yml`.
 2. To that file, copy+paste the content below, replacing the following values:
 * `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account